kanishkmorey/kanishkmorey/README.md

 # Hi there, Welcome!
-Hello, my name is Kanishk Morey, I am from Madhav Institute of Technology and Science, Gwalior, studying BTech IoT with honors in AI.
+Hello, my name is Kanishk Morey!

-I am interested in Data Scince, Linux as well as coding.
-Currently studying Data Science with python.
+I am interested in Data Scince, Linux and development.